-Analysis | Another weekend, another batch of brutal legal filings for the Trump-backed voter fraud effort
+Analysis | Another weekend, another trio of brutal legal filings for the Trump-backed voter fraud effort

 “This case represents well the phrase: ‘this ship has sailed,’ ” Parker wrote.

-Then, at the end of her ruling, she says simply, “Plaintiffs ask this Court to ignore the orderly statutory scheme established to challenge elections and to ignore the will of millions of voters.
+Then, at the end of her ruling, she says simply: “Plaintiffs ask this Court to ignore the orderly statutory scheme established to challenge elections and to ignore the will of millions of voters.
 This, the Court cannot, and will not, do.

 “The People have spoken.”